viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

+  Computer vision enables your machine to use connected cameras to sense and interpret the world around them.
+  With inferences about a machine's surroundings, you can program machine behavior to adapt to change accordingly.

-  To find out more, see or check out [Monitor Job Site Helmet Usage with Computer Vision](/tutorials/projects/helmet/).
+  To find out more, see [vision service](/services/vision/) or check out the tutorial [Monitor Job Site Helmet Usage with Computer Vision](/tutorials/projects/helmet/).

   </div>
   <div class="explanationvisual">